 Contestants first started out riding in the opening day parade on the back of convertible cars, and then on Saturday, the rode through the Grand parade on boats.
 Times changed again, and floats to the place of the boats.
 Every year there is a theme that the contestants must follow with the building of their float.
 The contestant floats are a great addition to the Saturday Grand Parade.

-During the history of the pageant, the Queen's chair people have included: Dr. and Mrs. Ray Carson, Mr. and Mrs. Frances Glickert, Mr. Bill Warnock, Mr. and Mrs. Tom Reeder, Ms. Roselyn Heslep, Mr. Leroy Hackworth, Mrs. Debbie Hanes, Ms. Lori Lowe, and Ms. Tricia Dingus, as well as many committee members.
+During the history of the pageant, the Queen's chair people have included: Dr. and Mrs. Ray Carson, Mr. and Mrs. Frances Glickert, Mr. Bill Warnock, Mr. and Mrs. Tom Reeder, Ms. Roselyn Heslep, Mr. Leroy Hackworth, Mrs. Debbie Hanes, Ms. Lori Lowe, Mrs. Tricia Dingus, Mrs. Amanda Crabtree & Mrs. Regina Speas as well as many committee members.

 It has been said, to be a River Days' contestant is just a stepping stone into a life of success.